VICTORIA-OKESIPE/Reflexive-Journal/README.md

 - The Role of Project Managers in Software Development:
-- 1. Ensure customer satisfaction
+- 1. Ensure customer satisfaction (shakeholders: sponsors, team members, recipients of deliverables)
   2.

 ### Week 3 (March)